mjhermanson/ansible-tower-starter/README.md

 # Overview
-This project is intended to be a starting point for those new to Tower.
+This project is intended to be a starting point for those new to Tower or are simply looking for a new use case for tower.
 It is intended to demonstrate how it's components are part of a functional workflow for automation and managment using Ansible.
 This includes the following tasks
-* A basic directory structure for playbooks and the roles used by those playbooks
+* A basic directory structure for playbooks and the roles used by those playbooks.
+This is good starter project for the configuration managment use case where a periodic check and remediation of configuration drift is desired.
 * (commented) examples.
 Users are encouraged to dig into the files and read the comments to understand how things work
 * A site.yml that includes the equivelent of a hello_world.
 In this case printing out debug messages about the running job
 * Skeleton playbooks for patching RHEL and/or Windows Servers.